MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-use-the-rapidstart-services-role-center-to-track-progress.md

 ## To track the status of a configuration project
 - Open the RapidStart Services Role Center.

-In the **Configuration Areas** part, [!INCLUDE[d365fin](includes/d365fin_md.md)] tracks the completion statistics for the areas and groups that you have set up in your configuration.
+In the **Configuration Areas** part, completion statistics are shown for the areas and groups that you have set up.
 If you have not set up any groups or areas, this part has no data.

 ## To see a filtered view of table status
 1. Choose the **Tables** action.
-2. To see a list of tables with a particular status, select the appropriate filtered view.
+2. Select the appropriate filtered view.

 ## See Also
 [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md)